vim-autoformat/vim-autoformat/README.md

 ###Other
 It is highly recommended to use a plugin manager such as Vundle, since this makes it easy to update plugins or uninstall them.
 It also keeps your .vim directory clean.
+Still you can decide to download this repository as a zip file or whatever and extract it to your .vim folder.

 How to use
 ----------
-First you have to install an external program that can format code of the programming language you are using.
+First you should install an external program that can format code of the programming language you are using.
 It suffices to make the formatprogram globally available, which is the case if you install it via your package manager.
 Alternatively, you can put its binary (or a link to it) in the `formatters/` folder.
 A third way to do it is to point vim-autoformat to the the binary by explicitly putting the absolute path in `g:formatprg_<filetype>` in your .vimrc.